 Anyhow, next time some cliché-loving bigot describes George Cukor as a “woman’s director” and how his (gay) sexual orientation made him relate to his actresses more intimately – emotionally, that is – remind them not only of Ronald Colman in A Double Life, but also of Best Actor Oscar winners James Stewart (The Philadelphia Story) and Rex Harrison (My Fair Lady), in addition to well-regarded Cukor-directed performances, whether in major or minor roles, by the likes of Cary Grant, Melvyn Douglas, Spencer Tracy, Fredric March, William Holden, Stanley Holloway, Ramon Novarro, Henry Daniell, and many others.

-Another 1942 release, George Stevens' The Talk of the Town features three major stars: Cary Grant, Jean Arthur, and third-billed Ronald Colman.
+George Stevens’ The Talk of the Town (1942) features three major stars: Cary Grant, Jean Arthur, and third-billed Ronald Colman.
 Schoolteacher Arthur and law professor Colman outact escaped jailbird and political activist Grant, while former Warner Bros. fast-talker Glenda Farrell offers excellent support.

 The intertwining of politics and social consciousness play a secondary role in The Talk of the Town, but that realm of isn’t fully ignored in the film, and is worth paying attention to.
 Big business frames the “little guy” fighting for social justice while the Law & Order crowd seem to be chiefly concerned with preserving the status quo and assorted reality-defying banalities.

-In sum, the highly enjoyable, beautifully acted, and thought-provoking The Talk of the Town – it's better than any of Frank Capra's socially conscious movies – remains as relevant in the early 21st century as it was during World War II.
-And that's human progress for you.
+In sum, the generally amusing, beautifully acted, and thought-provoking The Talk of the Town – it’s better than any of Frank Capra’s socially conscious movies – remains as relevant in the early 21st century as it was during World War II.
+And that’s human progress for you.